White House tells 18 million unemployed workers to ‘Find Something New’ in ad campaign

 “Go find something new in the middle of this pandemic while no one is hiring!
 Perhaps your father will hire you!”
 Jessica Huseman of ProPublica said in a Twitter post.

-The campaign’s website lists several “rising careers” that the Bureau of Labor Statistic projects will see jobs growth.
+The campaign’s website lists several “rising careers” that the Bureau of Labor Statistics projects will see job growth.
 But many of the positions are in lines of work that President Trump has railed against explicitly or indirectly.

 Among the roles is wind turbine technician, which is projected to grow 57 percent through 2028.
 Yet the president has repeatedly ranted about wind turbines, describing them as “monsters” that botch the visual aesthetics of farms and fields.
 Research has shown turbines significantly reduce carbon emissions.
 And wind energy has one of the smallest carbon footprints of any electricity-generating power source.

-Another long-term career prospect the website recommends is contract tracer: the public health workers who race against time to reach people who may have been exposed to covid-19 and other contagious diseases, steering them to get tested and to quarantine.
+Another long-term career prospect the website recommends is contact tracer: the public health workers who race against time to reach people who may have been exposed to covid-19 and other contagious diseases, steering them to get tested and to quarantine.
 President Trump has repeatedly contradicted the public health guidance of his own government, which infectious-disease experts say sends mixed messages that have made it harder to slow the spread of the virus.
-So far, 3.3 million people in the U.S. have been infected and at least 132,000 people have died of covid-19.
+So far, 3.3 million people in the United States have been infected and at least 132,000 people have died of covid-19.

 The nonprofit Ad Council created the “find something new” campaign in partnership with more than 20 organizations, including Apple, IBM, AT&T, Walmart, Lockheed Martin and the Business Roundtable.
 A corresponding website links to education and training options.